markshperkin/LabelingSoftware/README.md

 6. Press *Home* to select a new sample.

 ## Thesis Project

-This tool was developed as part of my M.S. thesis research on human activity recognition using wearable sensor data. it wasically used to annotate swimming motion data collected from a single wrist-worn IMU.
 The thesis was guided by the following University of South Carolina faculty:
  - [Homayoun Valafar](https://www.sc.edu/study/colleges_schools/engineering_and_computing/faculty-staff/homayounvalafar.php)
  - [Ramtin Zand](https://www.sc.edu/study/colleges_schools/engineering_and_computing/faculty-staff/zand.php)